Rainforest Cafe: Design

 Each Rainforest Cafe restaurant is designed to depict the atmosphere of a tropical rainforest, including fake plants, fog machines, waterfalls, and rainforest animals.
 The ceiling and much of the walls are lined with artificial foliage, while lower areas and booth seating are decorated with faux rock.
 Brick textures suggest ancient ruins, and support pillars are made to look like tree trunks.
-Often, there is a waterfall with a fountain in the dining area, with a statue depicting Atlas holding up the Earth to communicate a conservation message.
+Often, there is a waterfall with a fountain in the dining area, with a statue depicting Atlas holding up the Earth globe with the words "Rescue The Rainforest" to communicate a conservation message.

 Papier-mâché birds and butterflies are suspended from the trees, and other whimsical rainforest creatures are mounted, as though climbing on the walls or peeking through the foliage.
 The ceiling above the center of the dining room features a simulated starry night sky, designed and manufactured by Fiber Optic Systems Inc., located in Whitehouse Station, New Jersey.
 The bar area is situated under a gigantic mushroom, partitioned from the rest of the restaurant by a rain curtain.
 The chain is known for its characteristic bar stools, made to resemble the legs of animals, designed and sculpted by the artist Glenn Carter.
 Fish tanks with tropical reef fish are spread throughout the restaurant and the gift shop space.
 Periodically, a simulated thunderstorm will occur every few minutes, with strobe lights and thunder effects through subwoofers.